Realtime Database Polling

 Client-side logic

-Front-end code, besides the polling logic, also includes on/off toggle state saved to localStorage, so the user can enable or disable polling as needed.
+The frontend code, besides the polling logic, also includes an on/off toggle persisted to localStorage, so users can enable or disable polling as needed.

-Hereβs the useDatabasePolling hook that implements the described logic, returning the [isPollingEnabled, setIsPollingEnabled] state tuple:
+Here’s the useDatabasePolling hook that implements the described logic, returning the [isPollingEnabled, setIsPollingEnabled, hasError] state tuple:

 import { useEffect, useRef, useState } from "react";